 Core Fusion Extreme is a solid class that is definitely both a strength training and cardio workout.
 We appreciated the add-in of abs for ten minutes at the end of class but otherwise felt like this was a pure HIIT class that falls a little outside of Exhale’s barre and yoga-focused brand.
 We recommend it to the barre-goer who is looking to mix things up and get more of a cardio burn, but for those who are used to intense, Tone House style HIIT workouts, this may not be extreme enough for them.
-Despite the switch-up from Exhale’s traditional classes, Erin instructs the class very professionally, we got a good workout in and we’ll likely attend again.
+Despite the switch-up from Exhale’s traditional classes, Erin instructs the class very professionally.
+We got a good workout in and we’ll likely attend Erin’s class at the Exhale Meatpacking location again.

 The Exhale Core Fusion Extreme class requires a fair amount of setup and an innovative use of space.
 The instructor had created five different stations before the class arrived: TRX straps, kettlebells, heavy weights (10-12 pounds barbells), plyometrics (with boxes) and gliders.
 As class participants, the only things we needed were water, a towel, and sneakers – though we also needed to closely follow the 5+ minutes of direction that began the class.